 - Max Range 15 Miles: Explore your neighborhood or enjoy your commute all on a single battery charge

-- Lightweight Frame: The aluminum alloy frame is lightweight and sturdy, supporting up to 250 lbs. and made for everyday use
+- Lightweight Frame: The aluminum alloy frame is lightweight and sturdy, supporting ages 12+, and up to 250 lbs. made for everyday use

-- On the go: easily take it up and down stairs, slide it under your desk, or tuck it away at home with the collapsible handlebar
+- On the go: easily take it up and down stairs, slide it under your desk, or tuck it away at home with the collapsible handlebar, and foot pegs

 - 250-Watt Motor: Zip around town in style with the Bolt's powerful yet quiet motor.